How to make Crostini-Asparagus and Tomato

 Ahhhhh, the age old debate!
 Here are a few differences between the two.

 - It all comes down to the bread, really.
-Bruschetta is normally made with an Italian bread which is more loosely structured.
+Bruschetta is normally made with Italian bread which is more loosely structured.
 The bread is drenched in olive oil and traditionally topped with a garlic and tomato mixture.

 - Crostini uses bread that is more tightly structured.
 The most common and readily available bread used for crostini is a baguette.
 Crostinis are usually served with a topping that would also be called an appetizer or a canape.
 The bread is usually toasted or fried without the use of oil.